bacon-delight/bacon-delight/README.md

 - 📚 I'm currently learning WebGL and Data Science (Weird, ikr?)
 - 🎯 2021 Goals - Refine WebGL integrations into Vue/Nuxt, Complete 66DaysOfData Challenge and work on simulations
+- 🔭 I'm searching for partners for freelance projects
 - 🎹 I play a piano!

 #### Connect